ckissi/XBar/README.md

 - Use the **Enable XBar** button to activate the sidebar (enabled by default).
 - Choose **Left** or **Right** placement from the dropdown.
 - Toggle the **Dark mode** checkbox to switch the sidebar theme.
+- Configure multi-column layout and name/@handle display from the Options page.
-- Any change reloads open `x.com` tabs so the sidebar reflects the new position/theme.
+- Any change reloads open `x.com` tabs so the sidebar reflects updated position, theme, layout, and name display.

 ### 2. Add accounts